Learn More

 EXPLORE CASA Keys

-What is a private key in crypto?
+What is a bitcoin private key?

 Specifically, keys are used to perform several important cryptographic operations like encrypting, decrypting, and signing messages, and they allow you to keep your communications private.
 You must keep your keys secure for cryptography to be successful.
 For the purposes of transacting with cryptography, you use keys to sign transactions.